 The Bambu Benefit

-The Bambu Fund LLC will spur economic growth and development by utilizing strategic partnerships with entities like Sagicor Investments, the University of the Virgin Islands, the Jamaica Promotions Corporation, the British Virgin Islands Ministry of Health and others committed to the achievement of mutual goals.
+The Bambu Fund LLC will spur economic growth and development by utilizing strategic partnerships with entities like Sagicor Investments, the Jamaica Promotions Corporation, the British Virgin Islands Ministry of Health and others committed to the achievement of mutual goals.

 The Latin American Caribbean region (LAC) is strategically situated with highly desired multi-national tourism markets and several stable democratic governments.
 The area is a perfect location to invest and identify partnership and joint venture opportunities.
 In LAC Frontier Markets, we seek to establish world-class health and wellness businesses and reposition others to grow to scale, broaden their scope and enable them to add new channels for existing products and services.
 The Bambu Fund will balance a sweet spot between those investments that are longer term growth assets with compelling stories and those that will hit our targeted internal rate of return (IRR) 15 to 18 percent within four years.
 We expect to grow our business in general 5 to 6 percent annually.
 Our intention is to spur economic growth and development and to encourage international diversification of investment interest by considering a region where opportunity for growth and positive economic impact has been created in part from the devastation of the 2017 hurricanes.